danielperkinsii/blog/nextjs-blog/posts/eth-domain.md

 ---
-title: 'why you should get an .eth domain.'
+title: 'Why you should get an .eth domain.'
 date: '2022-01-16'
 ---